Central Institution for Meteorology and Geodynamics

-The Central Institution for Meteorology and Geodynamics (Zentralanstalt für Meteorologie und Geodynamik, ZAMG) is the national meteorological and geophysical service of Austria.
+The Central Institution for Meteorology and Geodynamics (Zentralanstalt für Meteorologie und Geodynamik, ZAMG) was the national meteorological and geophysical service of Austria.

-It is a subordinate agency of the Federal Ministry of Education, Science and Research.
-The ZAMG headquarters are located in Vienna, with regional offices in Salzburg, Innsbruck, Graz and Klagenfurt.
+It was a subordinate agency of the Federal Ministry of Education, Science and Research.
+The ZAMG headquarters were located in Vienna, with regional offices in Salzburg, Innsbruck, Graz and Klagenfurt.

-ZAMG was founded in 1851 and is the oldest weather service in the world.
+ZAMG was founded in 1851 and merged with the Geological Survey of Austria into GeoSphere Austria in 2023.
+Under this new umbrella it is the oldest weather service in the world.
 Its task is not only to operate monitoring networks and to conduct research in various fields, but also to make the results available to the public.